 Nothing says supper in Singapore quite like some legit Indian cuisine.

-Albeit a tad expensive, the portion of Chicken Murtabak (S$8) that you’ll find at Suriya Curry House is huge.
+Although a tad expensive, the portion of Chicken Murtabak (S$8) that you’ll find at Suriya Curry House is huge.
 Chunks of chicken pieces were embedded within the crusty dough, along with onions and spices.

-The stall definitely makes for a good supper spot too as it’s open 24-hours daily!
+The stall definitely makes for a good supper spot too as it’s open 24 hours daily!